Dezhao-Jia/Zuo-s-algorithm-reproduce/README.md

 # CPlus-
 Config files for my GitHub profile.
-This porject is coding by learning LaoJiuXueTang(https://www.bilibili.com/video/BV1dZ4y1p78B?spm_id_from=333.999.0.0) in bilibili.
+This porject is coding by learning Chengyun Zuo's algorithm class.
+Because the sample code are writen by java which I haven't learn it.
+So I build this porject to use another language to repetiton his code.
 This porject is for personal study only.
+Welcome to build this Project with me.
 If you wang to study also, welcome to communicate with me.
 If there is infringement, please contact me to delete.